septavios/obsidian-proofreader-fork/README.md

 2. Go to [this site](https://platform.openai.com/api-keys), and click `Create new secret key`.
 3. Copy the API key.
-4. Go to Obsidian `Settings → Proofreader` and paste your API key there.
+4. In Obsidian, go to `Settings → Proofreader` and paste your API key there.

 ## Usage
 1. Use the command `Proofread selection/paragraph` to check the selected